 This report should clearly state the current status of the project.
 If the project involves building something (e.g. software, hardware or conducting experimental data collection), the progress report becomes a complete design report.
 If the project involves algorithm analysis or an in-depth investigation of some aspect of computer networks, this report must include a clear discussion of the problem, include the current state of your analysis or investigation.
-Progress reports must include complete bibliographies, must be typed, and less than 20 pages (not counting pages with figures).
+The progress report must include a completed bibliography (properly formatted).
+The target size for this typed report is between 10 and 20 pages (not counting pages with figures or diagrams).

-This report will receive a letter grade based on all the standard criteria of a professional technical report (i.e., grammar, writing style, typos/misspellings and content will ALL be considered).
+This report will receive a letter grade based on all the standard criteria of a professional technical report (i.e., technical organization, grammar, writing style, typos/misspellings and content will ALL be considered).
 For design reports pseudo-code is unacceptable.
 Professional technical prose is expected.